jkhurdan/A11yTraining/CourseContent/ReadMe.md

 <h2> Canvas Accessibility </h2>

 <ul>
-    <li> <a href="https://community.canvaslms.com/groups/accessibility/blog/2018/05/08/how-to-fix-and-prevent-accessibility-issues-in-your-canvas-course"> How to fix and prevent accessibility issues in your Canvas course (DEAD LINK) </a> </li>
     <li> <a href="https://community.canvaslms.com/t5/Canvas-Basics-Guide/How-do-I-use-the-Accessibility-Checker-in-the-Rich-Content/ta-p/618238"> How do I use the Accessibility Checker in the Rich Content Editor? </a></li>
     <li> <a href="https://community.canvaslms.com/t5/Canvas-Basics-Guide/How-do-I-add-captions-to-new-or-uploaded-videos-in-the-Rich/ta-p/618250"> How do I add captions to new or uploaded videos in Canvas? </a></li>
     <li> <a href="https://community.canvaslms.com/t5/Canvas-Developers-Group/Table-Accessibility-in-Canvas/ba-p/277208"> Creating accessible tables in the Rich Content Editor </a></li>